Understanding Chain-of-Thought in LLMs through Information Theory: Additional Experimental Details

-Having trained the supervisor model on the data generated above, we evaluate the information gain on a held-out dataset split.
-Given a datapoint $(\statex^M_i, y)$ in the evaluation split, we can estimate the sample-wise information gain at step $i$ as follows: \begin{itemize} \item Suppose that the model generation at step $i-1$, $\statex^M_{i-1}$ is tokenised as $(t_1, \ldots, t_{n_{i-1}})$ and similarly that $\statex^M_{i}$ is tokenised as $(t_1, \ldots, t_{n_{i}})$.
+Having trained the supervisor model on the data generated above, we evaluate the information-gain on a held-out dataset split.
+Given a datapoint $(\statex^M_i, y)$ in the evaluation split, we can estimate the sample-wise information-gain at step $i$ as follows: \begin{itemize} \item Suppose that the model generation at step $i-1$, $\statex^M_{i-1}$ is tokenised as $(t_1, \ldots, t_{n_{i-1}})$ and similarly that $\statex^M_{i}$ is tokenised as $(t_1, \ldots, t_{n_{i}})$.
 Likewise, suppose that the true output $y$ is tokenised as $(t^*_1, \dots, t^*_k)$ and we use $<s>$ to denote the separator token (i.e. \texttt{\#|>} above). \item Then, to estimate the sample-wise for this datapoint, we estimate the difference:

-Here, the supervisor model is trained to estimate the above conditional and therefore we use it to estimate the difference above. \end{itemize} Finally, to estimate the aggregate information gain (instead of the sample-wise information gain), we simply compute the average sample-wise gain over the evaluation data split.
+Here, the supervisor model is trained to estimate the above conditional and therefore we use it to estimate the difference above. \end{itemize} Finally, to estimate the aggregate information-gain (instead of the sample-wise information-gain), we simply compute the average sample-wise gain over the evaluation data split.